Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Constraining Cosmology with Clustering using CAMELS-SAM

 \subsection{Cosmological Constraints: Comparing Galaxy Selections}

 The SC-SAM properties we select upon are halo mass, stellar mass, star formation rate, and specific star formation rate.
 In this section, we specifically focus on cosmological constraints.
 In \textsection \ref{sec:SCSAM_constraints}, we shift to discussing the constraints on the SC-SAM astrophysical parameters.
-Throughout both sections, we will first describe and report the results of our experiments, and then shift to discussing their meaning and significance.
+Throughout both sections, we will briefly summarize the most relevant results of our experiments and primarily focus on discussing their meaning and significance.
+The detailed quantitative results are tabulated in Appendices \ref{app:CosmoConstraints}-\ref{app:Zs_Clust_Focus}.

-In Table \ref{table:GlxSelections_Constraints}, we list the various selections applied: the SC-SAM galaxy property, the cut-off value applied, and the down-sampling density.
-We then list for each of the 5 parameters: the rMSE error across the entire test set, and the mean $1\bar{\sigma}$ error estimation from the LFI loss method across the test set.
-Good fits are low-value and show a tight 1:1 slope; poor fits are often either flat and centered around the mean of the distribution that the neural network was given.
-For cosmology, poor fits correspond to an rMSE or $\bar{\sigma}$ of 0.1.

-Figure \ref{fig:Summary_Allclust_Constraints} summarizes these results visually, and also includes constraints that will be discussed in \textsection \ref{subsec:Downsampling}, where we do not randomly down-sample to a specific number density before measuring the galaxies' clustering.
+Figure \ref{fig:Summary_Allclust_Constraints} summarizes (and Table \ref{table:GlxSelections_Constraints} in Appendix \ref{app:CosmoConstraints} details) the various selections applied (the SC-SAM galaxy property, the cut-off value applied, and the down-sampling density), and results for all 5 parameters (the rMSE error across the entire test set, and the mean $1\bar{\sigma}$ error estimation from the LFI loss method across the test set).
+Good fits are much smaller than the mean of the distribution (dash-dotted lines) and show a 1:1 relationship between the predicted and actual parameters values.
+Parameters with no constraints beyond the prior will appear centered around the mean of the prior distribution.
+Finally, we note that Figure \ref{fig:Summary_Allclust_Constraints} includes constraints that will be discussed in \textsection \ref{subsec:Downsampling}, where we do not randomly down-sample to a specific number density before measuring the galaxies' clustering.